 - Onion - 1, sliced finely

 - Chilly powder - ½ - 1 tbsp

 - Medium thick coconut milk - 1½ cups

 - Small onion - 4, sliced finely

-Grind number 2 ingredients with a little water.
+- Grind together ginger, green chilli, coriander powder, chilli powder and turmeric powder with a little water.
 Combine prawns, mango & onion with ground masala.
 Add medium thick coconut milk & salt to this.
 Mix well.
 Cook till the gravy becomes thick & the prawns are done.
 Add thick coconut milk.
 Bring it to a boil and remove from fire.